Knowledge Exchange on Reader Boards shares research done by and at BCMHSUS through easy-to-understand infographics.

 The Knowledge Exchange on Reader Boards (KERB) project takes key messages from mental health and substance use research and breaks them down, making them easy to understand.

 KERB is a collaboration between various partners to raise awareness and interest about research, involving BCMHSUS researchers, clinicians, clients, and leaders.
-It does this through activities like putting infographics, like those below, on large TV monitors called Reader Boards at sites like the Red Fish Healing Centre, and a bulletin board at Heartwood Centre for Women.
+It does this through activities like putting infographics, like those below, on large TV monitors called Reader Boards at sites like Red Fish Healing Centre for Mental Health and Addiction, and a bulletin board at Heartwood Centre for Women.
 Plans are also in motion to use a similar approach at Forensic Psychiatric Hospital.

 In particular, we will share: